Moustachestache/riftbound-dataset/README.md

 # riftbound datasets

-hey gang, here is data found on the web regarding riftbound you'd think with the infinite money they have they would freely provide it
+hey gang, here is data available on the web regarding riftbound you'd think with the infinite money they have they would freely provide it

-we have:
-- card json
-- core rule set as txt (soon tm)
-- tournie rule set as txt (soon tm too)
+cards as presentend on the official riftbound website rules as .md for tournie and core rules as presented on the official riftbound website